gada1982/CarND-Advanced-Lane-Lines/README.md

 - Output visual display of the lane boundries and numerical estimation of lane curvature and vehicle  position

 # Rubric Points
-## Camera Calibration
+### Camera Calibration

-Compute camera matric and distortion coefficients and check on one of the calibration images as a test.
+#### 1. Compute camera matrix and distortion coefficients and check on one of the calibration images as a test:

 The code for the code is in the first code cell of the iPyhton notebook P4.jpynb.